yangliu-finance/yangliu-finance.github.io/_pages/about.md

 Welcome to my website!

-I am an Assistant Professor of Finance in Hunan Univeristy.
+I am an Assistant Professor of Finance in Hunan University.
-I received my Ph.d. degree in Finance from Tsinghua University in 2021, and the bachelor degree in Financial Engineering from the Central University of Finance and Economics in 2015.
+I received my Ph.D. degree in Finance from Tsinghua University in 2021 and my bachelor's in Financial Engineering from the Central University of Finance and Economics in 2015.

 **Research Interests**: Empirical Asset Pricing, Machine Learning, Behavioral Finance.